Food to Toss Into Your GardenThis post may contain affiliate links which might earn us money. Please read my Disclosure and Privacy policies here

-No space for compost bin or just don't need one?
+No space for a compost bin or don’t need one?
 Learn nine food to toss into your garden that will help your garden.

 A compost bin is not a fit for everyone.
-Some families don't have room for one or live in a place that doesn't allow them.
-Even potted plants can benefit from the compostable foods that come from your kitchen.
+Some families don’t have room for one or live in a place that doesn’t allow them.
+However, even potted plants can benefit from the compostable foods that come from your kitchen.

 Toss food into your garden!

-Now, before you go dumping any food into your garden make sure you continue to read because is not EVERY food.
+Now, before you dump any food into your garden, make sure you continue to read because it is not EVERY food.

 There are many foods you already have that you can toss directly into your garden, garden beds, and potted plants that will break down in the soil without a compost bin.